 How old was Abraham in the Bible when he died?

 Abraham lived till the age of 175.
-According to the Bible, Abraham lived a long and fulfilling life, watching the birth of his promised son, Isaac, as well as the start of his many offspring.
+According to the Bible, Abraham lived a long and fulfilling life, observing the birth of his promised son, Isaac, as well as the commencement of his numerous descendants.
 Abraham died at a ripe old age, and his sons Isaac and Ishmael buried him in the cave of Machpelah.

 What was Abraham’s original name?